Tosin Abasi: Animals as Leaders

 Animals as Leaders released their second album, Weightless, on November 8, 2011.
 Abasi was reportedly meeting with Misha Mansoor again in late 2012, and it was reported that a new Animals as Leaders album was in the works, due to be released in 2013.

 At NAMM 2013, Tosin Abasi's signature guitar, the Ibanez TAM 100, was revealed.
 This guitar is based upon the Ibanez RG2228 model, which he had been using for some years, and contains his signature DiMarzio Ionizer pickups.

 On March 19, 2014, the Animals As Leaders album The Joy of Motion was made available for streaming, via YouTube.
 On March 24, 2014, the album was released in Europe, March 25 in North America and on March 28 in Australia and New Zealand by Sumerian Records.
 The album was met with widely positive reviews.
 In July 2014, Tosin appeared in the first episode of Guitar Power, a web-series sponsored by D'Addario String and Rolling Stone Magazine.

-As of March 2014, he was on tour with Animals As Leaders.
-In October 2014, it was revealed that Abasi would join Joe Satriani, Guthrie Govan, and Mike Keneally on the G4 tour in 2015.

-In April and May 2016, Abasi joined Nuno Bettencourt, Yngwie Malmsteen, Steve Vai, and Zakk Wylde, as part of the Generation Axe tour.
-The supergroup later reprised their tour in 2017 in Asia, and North America once more in 2018.